Hepatitis C Specialist for Treating Hepatitis C

-When caught early, Hepatitis C can is curable and serious liver damage is preventable. although several studies have shown that patients with chronic hepatitis C have a reduced quality of life.
+When caught early, Hepatitis C can be curable, and serious liver damage is preventable. however, several studies have shown that patients with chronic hepatitis C have a reduced quality of life.
 Reduction in quality of life is not associated with how the infection is acquired or with the severity of the liver disease.
 Although a history of intravenous drug use is independently associated with reduced quality of life, patients without a history of drug use still show a reduction in quality of life.
-Quality of life for patients with chronic hepatitis C appears to be worse than for patients with hypertension and comparable to that for patients with type II diabetes3.
+Quality of life for patients with chronic hepatitis C appears to be worse than for patients with hypertension and comparable to that for patients with type II diabetes

 Frequently Asked Questions (FAQs)

 Yes, Hepatitis C can be cured with the right treatment.

 You can schedule a consultation by calling our office or filling out our online appointment request form.
 Our team will work with you to find a convenient time for your visit.

 Yes, most people with Hepatitis C are able to work without any problems.
 However, if you have advanced liver damage or other health complications, you may need to make some adjustments to your work schedule or duties.
 Talk to your doctor about any concerns you have.

 If you have risk factors for Hepatitis C, such as a history of injection drug use or unprotected sex with an infected person, you should be tested regularly.
 The exact frequency will depend on your individual risk factors and your doctor’s recommendations.